Promoting British values

 The Rule of Law

-The importance of laws/rules, whether they be those that govern the class, the school or the country are consistently reinforced at Aureus Primary School through certificates being given at Good News Assemblies, our PSHE curriculum (Jigsaw), rewards and sanctions in the school, our diverse curriculum and our restorative approach system to fall-outs where children are encouraged to make the right choices.
+The importance of laws/rules, whether they be those that govern the class, the school or the country are consistently reinforced at Aureus Primary School through certificates being given at Celebration Assemblies, our SMSC curriculum, rewards and sanctions in the school and our diverse curriculum where children are encouraged to make the right choices.
 These combined teach the children the values and reasons behind rules and laws; that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 We also have regular visits from authorities such as the fire service and police.

 Our children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to do this safely through our learning on e-safety, the PSHE curriculum (Jigsaw), our anti-bullying programme, circle time and visits from agencies like the NSPCC.
+Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to do this safely through our learning on e-safety, the SMSC curriculum, our anti-bullying programme, circle time and visits from agencies like the NSPCC.

 Mutual Respect and Tolerance of those of Different Faiths and Beliefs